 After a pleasant dining experience (albeit around 8 years ago), a return visit to La Trattoria in Talbot Green had been on the cards for a while.
 A well-known and popular, family-run independent Italian restaurant, its reputation in the local area precedes it.
 Consequently, when I found out they offered a two course lunch menu including a glass of wine for £12.95, and additionally that kids ate for free at lunch-time when an adult was dining, it appeared to be too good an opportunity not to miss.

 As I mentioned at the beginning of this post, it goes against my nature to really complain about restaurants – it’s ridiculously hard work to run and manage them.
 However, irrelevant of whether I’m paying £3.50 for a BK burger, £12.95 for a 2 course lunch or £70+ for a Tasting Menu in a fine dining restaurant, at the very least I expect two basic elements; namely edible food in line with the price I am paying, and I’m a sucker for good customer service.
-In the case of Trattoria, customer service was good and to be honest with a few tweaks i.e. change of menu design, possibly a look at refining the menu and costings – for example can you realistically provide customers with a delicious and satisfying lunch menu at £12.95 (you should be able to) and removal of the ‘alien autopsy’ jars! – it should be onto a winner with its reputation in the locality.
+In the case of Trattoria, customer service was good and with a few tweaks i.e. change of menu design, possibly a look at refining the menu and costings – for example can you realistically provide customers with a delicious and satisfying lunch menu at £12.95 (you should be able to) and removal of the ‘alien autopsy’ jars – it should be onto a winner with its reputation in the locality.

 - Customer service was polite and unobtrusive.
 The front of house team were welcoming and accommodating.